Are algae in fish tank good or bad? How to get rid of algae in fish tank naturally?

 Blue-green algae:

-Erythromycin is effective against blue-green algae, but use it wisely, as too much will likely harm the beneficial bacteria colony, too.
+Erythromycin is effective against blue-green algae but use it wisely, as too much will likely harm the beneficial bacteria colony, too.

 Red or beard algae: